 Here, $0 < \varepsilon < \tilde \varepsilon$.
 Under these conditions, for all $\Omega \in \leo$, we have the following estimate on $\mathcal R$:

 Furthermore, the same estimate holds with $Z$ replaced by $W$. \end{proposition}

-\begin{remark} In the above Proposition we are estimating $\Omega Z$, since we have to exclude the zeroth mode.
-Cf.~with the fact that, throughout all the above Propositions in this Section~\ref{sec:morawetz}, we always have to assume $I \in \iindiceo^b$, with $b \geq 1$. \end{remark}
+\begin{remark} Note that, in the above Proposition, we are estimating $\Omega Z$, since we have to exclude the zeroth mode.
+Recall that, throughout all the propositions in Section~\ref{sec:morawetz}, we always have to assume $I \in \iindiceo^b$, with $b \geq 1$. \end{remark}